THE DEPARTED (2006): The Things I Liked…

 I remember watching Martin Scorsese’s The Departed when it was released in 2006.
 A film I just had to see because of Scorsese, but also thanks to the triple A-list acting talents of Leonardo DiCaprio, Mark Wahlberg and Matt Damon.

-It’s been more than 10 years since then, and Scorsese’s highly rated crime/thriller about an undercover cop and a mole in the police who are trying to identify each other, while infiltrating an Irish gang in South Boston remains a notable film.
+It’s been more than 10 years since then, and Scorsese’s highly rated crime/thriller about an undercover cop and a mole in the police service who are trying to identify each other, while infiltrating an Irish gang in South Boston remains a notable film.

 Can I continue to call The Departed my favourite Scorsese movie?
-Maybe not.
+Perhaps not.
 Even though I still think it’s one of his best.
 And besides the example of what a good crime/thriller can look like, I’ll also remember The Departed for being the first time I heard a croissant referred to as ‘a French doughnut.’

 For anyone who’s never watched The Departed, part of what makes the movie notable, besides the great story and cast is it doesn’t end the way you expect.
 Thank goodness that ten-plus years was enough for me to forget the ending, almost entirely.
 I mean, I did remember the rat on the window sill, but that’s it.